Is your business or product about to reach an important anniversary?

 As upbeat and celebratory as some of the events to mark them may be, make no mistake, anniversaries mean serious business.
 Whatever you plan to do, try to focus on and involve your clients, employees, community and any other groups that influence your company.
 This will also help you determine the anniversary themes and events that will resonate most.

-We’ve put together a list of ideas for helping to mark the occasion, and perhaps create a little buzz and good will with your clients, employees and other business colleagues.
+We’ve put together a list of ideas for helping to mark the occasion, and perhaps create a little buzz and good will with your clients, employees, and other business colleagues.
 The list begins with the most practical and least expensive.
 It’s certainly not all-inclusive, but it should help to get your creative wheels turning.

 Do a bit of digging.

 Browse through your company archives and scrapbooks with the aim of rediscovering your company, recording a company history timeline, and collecting photos and news items that may help tell your anniversary story.
 This research may also help set the tone for your anniversary and spark ideas to commemorate it.
 For example, you might use the material to create a reception-area display or a web page of your company’s history.
 Be sure to get your team involved in the digging.
-Encourage employees to bring in photos from their time with the company, too.
+Encourage employees to send in photos from their time with the company, too.

 Establish a theme.